-&lt;sup>14 Telangana has enacted legislation in 2017 increasing the reservation for socially and educationally backward Muslims (treating them as OBC) from 4 per cent to 12 per cent and for ST from 6 per cent to 10 per cent increasing the State's total reservations to 62 per cent.
+&lt;sup>17 Telangana has enacted legislation in 2017 increasing the reservation for socially and educationally backward Muslims (treating them as OBC) from 4 per cent to 12 per cent and for ST from 6 per cent to 10 per cent increasing the State's total reservations to 62 per cent.
 Andhra Pradesh has enacted legislation in 2017 granting 5 per cent reservation for the Kapu community increasing the State's total reservations to 55 per cent.
 Both the States requested the Centre to include their respective laws in the Ninth Schedule but the Centre has returned the proposals citing the '50 per cent ceiling' rule.
-In November 2018, Maharashtra enacted legislation granting 16 per cent reservation to Marathas as a socially and educationally backward class and increasing the State's total reservations which was already 52 per cent to 68 per cent.
+In November 2018, Maharashtra enacted legislation granting 16 per cent reservations which was already 52 per cent to 68 per cent.

-&lt;sup>15 In "S. Vinod Kumar vs. Union India" (1996), the Supreme Court held that such relaxations were not permissible in view of the command contained in Article 335 to balance reservation with "efficiency in administration" besides the ruling in "Indra Sawhney" (1992).
+&lt;sup>18 In "S. Vinod Kumar vs. Union India" (1996), the Supreme Court held that such relaxations were not permissible in view of the command contained in Article 335 to balance reservation with "efficiency in administration" besides the ruling in "Indra Sawhney" (1992).